sebkaster/CarND-LaneLines-P1/writeup.md

 9. Smoothing of Lines
 10. Annotate Image by Boundaries

-In the following these steps are explained and demonstrated by this example image:
+In the following, these steps are explained and demonstrated by this example image:

 ![Example Image](test_images/solidWhiteCurve.jpg)
 **Figure 1** - Input Image